Meenadevi103/online_shopping/README.md

 2. Open `index.html` in any modern web browser.
 3.  **Register** a new account (Select 'Admin' role to test admin features).
 4.  **Login** with your credentials.
-5. Start shopping or managing products!
+5. Start shopping or managing products on Zentra!

 ## LocalStorage Data Structure